Château Branaire-Ducru Saint-Julien 2025 - 4ème Grand Cru Classé (Primeurs)

 About the estate:

-François-Xavier, son of the late Patrick Maroteaux, now runs this admirable estate.
+François-Xavier, son of the late Patrick Maroteaux, now runs this remarkable estate.
 Branaire-Ducru has quietly risen to the top and is now one of the Médoc’s must-visit estates.
 In recent years, the château has been equipped with state-of-the-art facilities.
-Due to the nature of its terroir, Branaire-Ducru cannot produce a wine as full-bodied as those from the three Léovilles; it operates on a different level, offering more finesse and suppleness, while aging admirably.
-The most recent vintages have reached a remarkable standard.
+Due to the nature of its terroir, Branaire-Ducru cannot produce a wine as full-bodied as those from the three Léovilles; it offers a different style, characterized by finesse and suppleness, while aging admirably.
+The most recent vintages have reached a remarkable level.

 Vinous